Custom Message Types in OWAMcap¶

 Package Registration¶

-Custom messages are registered through Python entry points in your package's pyproject.toml
+Custom messages are registered through Python entry points in your package's pyproject.toml:

 [project.entry-points."owa.msgs"]